TheodorNorsten/ML-Parks/README.md

-# Using Machine Learning based on Tweets to understand the Usage of parks in Stockholm.
+# Using Machine Learning applied on Twitter data to understand the Usage of parks in Stockholm.
 This project was conducted as a Bachelor thesis were, I explored the potential of Natural language Processing (NLP) techniques based on Twitter data to understand the Usage of parks in Stockholm.
 NLP is a field within Machine learning with the ability of a computer to understand, analyze and potentially generate human language.
 The purpose of NLP is to analyze large amount of unstructured data, speech or text, and derive meaning from it.
 <br/>